albertz/commandergenius/readme.txt

 ===============================

 Launch commands
-	android update project -p project
 	rm project/jni/application/src
 	ln -s ballfield project/jni/application/src
+	ChangeAppSettings.sh -a
+	android update project -p project
-Then go back, edit file build.sh if needed to add NDK dir to your PATH, then launch it.
+Then edit file build.sh if needed to add NDK dir to your PATH, then launch it.
 It will compile a bunch of libs under project/libs/armeabi, create file project/bin/DemoActivity-debug.apk and install it on your device or emulator.
 Then you can test it by launching Ballfield icon from Android applications menu.
 It's designed for 320x240, so if you have smaller screen it will be resized.

-Note: The game enforces horizontal screen orientation, you may open your keyboard and use it for additional keys - the phone will just keep current screen orientation.
+The game enforces horizontal screen orientation, you may slide-open your keyboard if you have it and use it for additional keys - the device will just keep current screen orientation.
 Recent Android phone models like HTC Evo have no keyboard at all, on-screen keyboard built into libSDL is available for such devices - it has joystick (which can be configured as arrow buttons or analog joystick), and 6 configurable keys, full text input is toggled with 7-th key.
 Both user and application may redefine